Last Updated: October 2, 2021

 Something that differentiates cybercrime from any other kind of crime is the automation that can be deployed by perpetrators.
 Automation allows for cyber attacks to be deployed simultaneously and relentlessly.
-Failed attacks can be tried again almost infinitely.
 The number of cyber attacks each day keeps going up.
 Automation may also be the key to protection, but is not yet clear how to utilize this technology.
 As the stakes get higher and cyber criminals become more aggressive, the incentive to develop a solution will rise as well.

 Important Cyber Security Facts

 System upgrades are not the easiest thing to implement.
 However, they become increasingly necessary to address adequately the growing security threats.